ferrets6/dynamic-dns/docs/cloudflare.md

 - Token (more secure)
 - Auth Keys

-You can't give both at the same time.

 If you're doing a `token`, don't forget to give these permissions:
 - `dns_records:edit`
 - `zone:read`